anowacki/TauPy.jl/README.md

 ```

-If you want to know the arrivals&rsquo; turning depths, then `turning_depths`
+If you want to know the arrivals&rsquo; turning depths, then `turning_depth`
 is what you want:

 ```julia